 SQLGate was a software that only worked on Windows.
 But in my mind, it should have been a cross-platform application to become software used world-wide.
 So I had to think about how to create new software that worked on any OS.

 I thought that by using NodeWebkit or JXBrowser we could make the software we wanted.
 We used WebView as a Render, which frees the View portion of the application from OS dependency and can be developed by utilizing the experience of Web technology.
-In fact, such a method of development is not hard to find today.
-Several software such as Slack, VSCode, Atom, and GitKraken use this method to support multiple Operating Systems.
+Such a method of development is not hard to find today.
+Softwares such as Slack, such as Slack, VSCode, Atom, and GitKraken use this method to support multiple Operating Systems.

 “In the past, these hybrid types of applications did not receive much attention because they were slow to respond to UI and did not effectively handle OS resources.
 But these days, they are overcoming performance issues since hardware performance has accelerated.”